ARUnityBook/ARBook-ARKit/README.md

 * Reset button is displayed
 * GameController.StartGame() is called to start

 We replace the Vuforia-specific AppStateManager script with the anchor-based AnchorStateManager script.
-It contains functions, SetGameMode and SetAnchorMode trigged by the CompleteButton and ResetButton, respectively.
+It contains functions, SetGameMode and SetAnchorMode triggered by the CompleteButton and ResetButton, respectively.